ugurakkurt/eventAnalyse/README.md

 You can run the server.
 Gin-gonic creates the environment and port connection.
 When the app is run, at first database relations are created in MySQL in main method if they had not been created before by calling createTables() method just in the first line of main method.
-Then server listens for GET and POST requests.
+Then server listens for GET and POST requests from the same port.
 POST request is made for adding events and GET is for analyzing events.

 In client package, there is a JSON data of 100 test events that can be sent to server to be stored in database automatically.
 You can do it by simply running